Brazil

 Map Data Processing Activities.
 Conduct a comprehensive inventory of all personal data processing activities, identifying the types of data collected, purposes of processing, legal bases relied upon, data sharing arrangements, and retention periods.

 Establish Legal Bases.
 Identify and document the appropriate legal basis for each processing activity.
-Remember that legitimate interest and contract execution cannot be used for sensitive data processing.
+Legitimate interest and contract execution cannot be used for sensitive data processing.

 Implement Data Subject Rights Mechanisms.
 Create clear, accessible, and free processes for data subjects to exercise their rights, including access, correction, deletion, portability, and consent revocation.